Webhooks

 Guests & Registrations

-- Guest Registered - Triggered when someone registers for an event for the first time.
-Perfect for welcome emails and initial confirmations.
+- Guest Registered - Triggered when someone registers for an event.
+This includes re-registrations after a guest cancels and registers again.

 - Guest Updated - Triggered when a guest registers and whenever guest information changes (check-in status, approval status, profile updates).
 Note: This fires for both new registrations and updates to existing guests.